 There may come a time where it is necessary for you or your loved one to move into a nursing home.
 You would have the right, then, to expect that the nurses, doctors and staff at these facilities would treat patients with respect and dignity, and ensure that they are cared for in their times of need.
 When a healthcare worker commits an act of negligence or abuse against an elderly patient, you may be forced to take legal action to ensure the safety of your loved one – or of yourself.

-What you should know about nursing home neglect
+What should you know about nursing home neglect?

 The majority of nursing home neglect cases in Maryland and throughout the country happen not out of malicious intent, but because of understaffing, underfunding and overcrowding.
 According to the Census data, almost 14% of Maryland’s population in 2014 was age 65 and over, and the largest population of people fall between 40 and 65; that means an increased number of people are in nursing homes – and an even larger boom is only a few years away.
 This strains what little resources nursing homes are given to take care of an aging population.
 And since people live longer these days than ever, there are fewer spots left.

 Negligent care in a nursing home is never acceptable.
 Nursing home abuse and neglect is against the law in Maryland.
 When an administrator, healthcare worker or staff worker fails to provide the expected level of care, it is your loved one who suffers.
 This negligence may entitle your family member to compensation to help cover medical expenses, pain and suffering.
-The Baltimore nursing home negligence attorneys of Plaxen & Adler, P.A. will fight to ensure that justice is served if your loved one suffers harm.
+The Baltimore nursing home negligence attorneys of Plaxen Adler Muncy, P.A. will fight to ensure that justice is served if your loved one suffers harm.

 Common signs of nursing home neglect

 Neglect can take many forms, and not all of the signs are obvious at first glance.
 Knowing what those signs are can help you get the help your loved one needs.
 Some of the more common signs your loved one may be neglected include: